 If your business expands and you want to reach customers in Timbuktu — no problem, just spin up a new deployment, pay for the additional resources, and hope that the cloud will offer the level of service and performance that your end-users need.
 What kind of cloud can do that for you?
 We’re getting to that….

-This can also be thought of as the benefit of your IT and CISO manager sleeping well at night.
+This can also be thought of as the benefit of your CISO manager sleeping well at night.
 Public cloud providers invest heavily in data security so you don’t have to — at least not directly.
 They provide the most up to date cyber security solutions as well as physical security, hardware updates, and data redundancy.
-This dramatically reduces the headache of cyber attacks, and data privacy threats.
+This dramatically reduces the headache of cyber attacks.

 Having a solid disaster recovery backup plan in the event of a power outage is essential for business continuity because data loss could wipe out a company.
 Top-tier public cloud companies therefore typically provide wall to wall protection through data mirroring, automatic data back-up, and data redundancy.